Leather chemicals

-Leather chemicals are products used in tanning and leather processing: beam-house chemicals, syntans, fatliquors, dye fixers, and finishing agents for hides and skins.
+Leather chemicals are used in tanning and leather processing: beam house products, syntans, fatliquors, dye fixers and finishing agents for hides and leather.

-Leather chemicals are used in beam house and tanning; in fatliquoring and softening; in dyeing and dye fixing; in finishing and coating; and across the leather manufacturing chain.
+Leather chemicals are used in beam house and tanning; in fatliquoring and softening; in dyeing and color fixation; in finishing and coating; and throughout the leather manufacturing chain.
 Venus Ethoxyethers manufactures and supplies in India; request a quote for your requirements.

 Related Products & Pages